babupallam/CLIP-FH/my_logs/re-Identification (ReID) and How.md

      - `CosSim(Q1, G)`
      - `CosSim(Q2, G)`
      - `CosSim(Q3, G)`
-5. If they’re sufficiently high, it indicates the query images match the single gallery image of `0001051`.
+5. If theyre sufficiently high, it indicates the query images match the single gallery image of `0001051`.

-That’s how the algorithm confirms who’s who in the dataset, all via **cosine similarity** of image embeddings.
+Thats how the algorithm confirms whos who in the dataset, all via **cosine similarity** of image embeddings.

 ---

 **In short:**

-1. **Image encoder** transforms each image → feature vector.
+1. **Image encoder** transforms each image  feature vector.
 2. **Cosine similarity** is computed for every query image vs. every gallery image.
 3. **Evaluation** checks if the top-matching gallery image is from the correct identity.
-4. **Text encoder** is not used since we’re only dealing with images, not text queries.
+4. **Text encoder** is not used since were only dealing with images, not text queries.

 ***